Sunday, September 30, 2012

 an early success or the ability to do anything well.
 Charles Bukowski

-hemorrhage came upon me at the age of one minute and some seconds—
+of a cerebral hemorrhage came upon me at the age of one minute and

 The result finally was that I need all my senses to do everything